Accept our email invitation and get $10 towards your first purchase of Methyl-Life.

 • Allergies

-Get Support for Methylation Issues
+Getting Support for Methylation Issues

 Proper methylation is critical for numerous biochemical pathways in the body.

 Undermethylation is most commonly treated with supplements that assist with methylation, including methylfolate and vitamin B12.
-Choosing a high-quality methylfolate supplement such as Methyl-life’sĀ® Methylfolate range and eating a diet high in methylation-supporting nutrients is also recommended.
+Choosing a high-quality methylfolate supplement such as Methyl-life’s® Methylfolate range and eating a diet high in methylation-supporting nutrients is also recommended.

-Treating overmethylation may involve managing your body’s histamine levels to avoid the elevated levels of serotonin, dopamine, and norepinephrine.
+In addition to the advice above, treating overmethylation may involve managing your body’s histamine levels to avoid the elevated levels of serotonin, dopamine, and norepinephrine.
 High levels of copper may be reduced by supplementing with zinc, manganese, Vitamin C, niacinamide, Vitamin B12, and methylfolate.

 How does L-Methylfolate affect immune response with Covid-19